Principal Component Analysis (PCA)

 Shows the variance ratio (%) of each principal component as a line chart.
 The x-axis is the component number and the y-axis is the variance ratio.

 The "elbow" — the point where the decline in variance ratio levels off — is one guide for choosing how many components to retain.
+A common reading is to retain the components before the elbow, where the variance ratio is still dropping steeply.
 Use it together with the cumulative variance ratio in the Variance Table.
 The elbow is a visual judgment and may not always be clear-cut.

 Click Add to Report to add the chart to a report.